 Underperforming content, be gone!

 On the flip side, you’ll also be able to uncover content that isn’t serving your business.
-For example, content that doesn’t rank in the SERPS, has poor traffic acquisition, and doesn’t convert or produce leads can be removed from your website.
+For example, content that doesn’t rank in the SERPs, has poor traffic acquisition, and doesn’t convert or produce leads can all be removed from your website.
 Not only does it serve no purpose, but Google will also spend your crawl budget on this content when it could be looking at more important pages.

 Increase overall site quality